Hemp Is Nature’s Miracle Crop

 Hemp is a highly sustainable and one of the strongest natural fibers in the world belonging to the Cannabis Sativa family.
-The hemp plant grows like weed, eliminating the need for most pesticides, herbicides, fungicides and thriving on less water than most crops.
+The hemp plant grows like a weed, eliminating the need for most pesticides, herbicides, fungicides and thriving on less water than most crops.
 It even absorbs carbon dioxide and puts back nutrients into the soil!

 Hemp is often confused with Marijuana, though the two couldn’t be more different than each other.
 Hemp contains very low levels of THC (about 0.3%), the psychoactive substance that gets you high.
-For this reason, it can only be cultivated for industrial purposes like food, shelter and clothing.
+For this reason, it can only be cultivated for industrial purposes like food, shelter, and clothing.

-In view of resources dwindling fast and natural fibres like cotton being resource-intensive to process and petroleum-based fibres like acrylic, polyester, nylon and spandex not being the most environmentally friendly, it is about time to look for sustainable alternatives when producing fibres and fabrics.
+In view of resources dwindling fast and natural fibres like cotton being resource-intensive to process and petroleum-based fibres like acrylic, polyester, nylon, and spandex not being the most environmentally friendly, it is about time to look for sustainable alternatives when producing fibres and fabrics.

 Hemp is a fast-growing plant that requires very little water and no herbicides, pesticides, synthetic fertilizers or GMO seeds.
-In comparison, cotton is more water-intensive and takes longer to reach harvest age and produces less fibres per acre.
+In comparison, cotton is more water-intensive and takes longer to reach harvest age and produces fewer fibres per acre.

-For thousands of years hemp was traditionally used as an industrial fiber.
+For thousands of years, hemp was traditionally used as an industrial fiber.
 Sailors relied upon hemp cordage for strength to hold their ships and sails, and the coarseness of the fiber made hemp useful for canvas, sailcloth, sacks, rope, and paper.
 There is even mention of hemp in the Vedas, referring to it as one of five sacred plants of India.

-In the 16th century, King Henry VIII imposed fines on farmers who weren’t growing hemp and in the 18th century the American Declaration of Independence was written on hemp paper.
+In the 16th century, King Henry VIII imposed fines on farmers who weren’t growing hemp and in the 18th century, the American Declaration of Independence was written on hemp paper.
 There are many such examples of hemp showing its importance and immense uses in the olden days.